 Questions regarding residency requirements should be directed to Diane Carpenter in the Department of Student Services at (847) 758-4875.

 If a family is unable to prove residency due to the sharing of housing with other persons (district residents) due to loss of housing, economic hardship, or similar reason ("doubled up"), the student(s) may be eligible for enrollment under the McKiney-Vento Act.
 Please click here for more information on McKinney-Vento and school registration.

 CHANGE OF RESIDENCE

 A student whose family moves out of the district during the school year is permitted to attend school tuition free for the remainder of the school year.
 If a student moves within the attendance boundaries of a different District 25 school, the student may complete the year at the original school of attendance.
 Parents are required to provide the new address and phone number to the school of attendance.
 Parents are responsible for providing transportation to and from school for the remainder of the school year.
 If the change of residence is due to a military obligation of the person with legal custody of the child, the child may maintain his/her residence for the purpose of registration and enrollment as determined prior to the military obligation.
 This request must be submitted in writing.

 TRANSFER REQUESTS WITHIN DISTRICT

-Parents/guardians who wish their child to attendance a District 25 school outside of their attendance boundary may submit a written request for permissive transfer by May 1 (for the following school year).
+Parents/guardians who wish their child to attendance a District 25 school outside of their attend boundary may submit a written request for permissive transfer by May 1 (for the following school year).
 Decisions for transfers are made on a case by case basis in consultation with the building administrators.
 Requests for transfer must be made each year and parents are responsible for transportation to and from school.
 Decisions regarding transfer are generally made in August, prior to the start of the school year.
 Requests for transfer should be directed to the Assistant Superintendent for Student Services.